Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: Knit Picks Dishie Solids (Worsted Weight #4)

 How many different colors can you count in the Swiss Check Scarf?
-You might be wondering, who has time to weave in all those ends?
+Who has time to weave in all those ends?
 Rest assured, the clever design has a shortcut for you.
+Row by row, the pattern unfolds, revealing a rich tapestry of color and texture.
 You’ll alternate between two skeins of the same variegated yarn to recreate the diamond mosaic pattern.

 Designer: Balls to the Walls Knits